espruino/BangleApps/apps/gipy/README.md

 Feel free to give me feedback : is it useful for you ? what other features would you like ?

+If you want to raise issues the main repository is [https://github.com/wagnerf42/BangleApps](here) and the rust code doing the actual map computations is located [https://github.com/wagnerf42/gps](here).

 frederic.wagner@imag.fr